Liberty vs. North Texas NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Liberty and its opponents have combined for 60.5 points -- this matchup's point total -- just one time this season.
+- Liberty and its opponents have scored at least 60.5 points or more just one time this season.

 - North Texas' games have gone over 60.5 points in two opportunities this season.